Ctenosaura acanthura: Reproduction

-Mating generally occurs in the spring.
+Mating of Ctenosaura acanthura generally occurs in the spring.
 A male shows dominance and interest by head bobbing, eventually chasing the female until he can catch her and subdue her.
 Within eight to ten weeks, the female will dig a nest and lay clutches of up to 24 eggs.
-The eggs hatch in 90 days, with the babies digging their way out of the sand.
+The eggs hatch in 90 days, with the hatchlings digging their way out of the sand.
 These juveniles are typically green with brown markings, although all-brown hatchlings have been recorded as well.